-During the Scoping workshop and Kickoff meeting, participating countries manifested an interest in comparing and sharing practices, experiences and proposals on how to encourage good research practices at the institutional and individual level.
-In particular, it was decided that possible topics of exploration of the MLE on incentives might include:
+During the Scoping workshop and Kick-off meeting, participating countries expressed an interest in comparing and sharing practices, experiences and proposals on how to encourage good research practices at the institutional and individual level.
+In particular, it was decided that possible objectives of the MLE on incentives might include:

-- 1) Compare approaches to promote and encourage the adoption of research integrity and/or open sharing policies at the institutional level, including: - a) Incentives to implement RI policies - b) Incentives to comply with RI requirements - c) Research performance evaluation criteria - 2) Compare approaches to promote and encourage research integrity and/or open sharing of data and methods amongst individual researchers and lab leaders, including: - a) Incentives to implement good research practices and/or sharing of data and methods - b) Incentives to train and be trained in RI - c) Research performance evaluation criteria - 3) Share experiences, successful and unsuccessful, of setting either positive rewards (e.g. badges, criteria for promotion, prizes and awards) or punitive sanctions.
-In particular, sharing experiences about: - a) Whether to require mandatory compliance rather than optional compliance with research integrity and data sharing standards - b) Methods of verification of institutional and individual compliance with research integrity and Open Science

-- c) Assessing the effectiveness of policies in improving research practices - 4) Gain a deeper understanding of possible intended and unintended consequences (costs and benefits) of: - a) Specific research integrity policies - b) Specific data sharing requirements
+- 1. To compare approaches to promote and encourage the adoption of research integrity and/or open sharing policies at the institutional level, including: - a) Incentives to implement RI policies - b) Incentives to comply with RI requirements - c) Research performance evaluation criteria - 2.
+To compare approaches to promote and encourage research integrity and/or open sharing of data and methods amongst individual researchers and lab leaders, including: - a) Incentives to implement good research practices and/or sharing of data and methods - b) Incentives to train and be trained in RI - c) Research performance evaluation criteria - 3.
+To share experiences, successful and unsuccessful, of setting either positive rewards (e.g. badges, criteria for promotion, prizes and awards) or punitive sanctions.
+In particular, sharing experiences about: - a) Whether to require mandatory compliance rather than optional compliance with research integrity and data sharing standards - b) Methods of verification of institutional and individual compliance with research integrity and Open Science - c) Assessing the effectiveness of policies in improving research practices - 4.
+To gain a deeper understanding of possible intended and unintended consequences (costs and benefits) of: - a) Specific research integrity policies - b) Specific data sharing requirements

-One of the overarching priorities that emerged in the first Kickoff meeting was that participants may have different understandings about what is meant by "incentives" in the context of research integrity and how incentives relate to the mission of national Research Integrity Offices.
+One of the overarching priorities that emerged in the first Kick-off meeting was that participants might have different understandings about what is meant by "incentives" in the context of research integrity and how incentives relate to the mission of national Research Integrity Offices.

 The topic of incentives in science is indeed very broad and rather complex and diversified, as it encompasses not just questions about research integrity and ethics more broadly, but also questions pertaining to human psychology and to the sociology of science.
-In the context of an MLE which aims to agree on actionable outcomes, this breadth constitutes in itself a major initial challenge to address.
+In the context of an MLE that aims to agree on actionable outcomes, this breadth constitutes in itself a major initial challenge to address.

-Therefore, this Challenge Paper will first offer, in its "Landscape" section, a framing of the issue of incentives in the context of research integrity, in order to articulate the scope of the MLE more clearly and help focus the dialogue that will take place at the Working Meeting (Section 3.1).
-It will subsequently discuss the multifaceted problem of incentives, which can be positive as well as "perverse", and the risk of unintended consequences, in relation to relevant and recent academic literature (Sections 3.2 and 3.3).
-It will then review major recent policy reports, to highlight the current expectations placed on institutions to promote and incentiize research integrity (Section 3.4).
-These definitions and documents will offer the background to discuss any lessons learned (Section 3.5) and challenges to consider (Section 3.6).
+Therefore, the Challenge Paper prepared on this topic included, in the "Landscape" section, a review of the topic aied at articulating the concept of incentives in the context of research integrity, in order to focus and thus facilitate the dialogue that took place at the Working Meeting (Section 3.1).
+Again following the structure of the Challenge Paper, this thematic report will subsequently discuss the multifaceted problem of incentives, which can be positive as well as "perverse", and the risk of unintended consequences, in relation to relevant and recent academic literature (Sections 3.2 and

+3.3).
+It will subsequently review major recent policy reports, to highlight the current expectations placed on institutions to promote and incentivize research integrity (Section 3.4).
+These definitions and documents offer the background to discuss any lessons learned (Section 4) and challenges that were considered by the MLE (Section 5).
+Finally, the report summarizes conclusions and recommendations that were agreed upon in the course of the work meeting (Section 6).

-3 LANDSCAPE
+3 Landscape